tekiplanet/nadiapoint-ios-codemagic/bitrise-deploy.md

   4. iOS Auto Provision with App Store Connect
   5. Xcode Archive & Export for iOS
   6. Deploy to App Store Connect (TestFlight)
-- [ ] Click the “iOS Auto Provision with App Store Connect” step → select the API key you added and set Bundle ID to `com.nadiapoint.exchange`
+- [ ] In “iOS Auto Provision with App Store Connect” → select the API key you added and set Bundle ID to `com.nadiapoint.exchange`
 - [ ] Click the “Xcode Archive & Export for iOS” step and set:
   - Project path: `ios/Runner.xcworkspace`
   - Scheme: `Runner`
   - Export method: `app-store`
-- [ ] Click the “Deploy to App Store Connect” step → select the same API key integration
+- [ ] In “Deploy to App Store Connect” → select the same API key integration
+- [ ] Save the workflow

 #### 4) Start a build
 - [ ] Go to Builds → click “Start build” (branch `main`) or “Rebuild” the last one